gregwalla/geopythonBasel/readme.md

 Create a virtualenv in your folder (Windows) :

 - run the notebook or the script :
   - Install missing libraries (depending on your IDE)

 - Note on geopandas installation:
 Geopandas installation is straightforaward for Mac users , but for windows users it will require you to manually download and install the package and some on its dependencies.
-Fortunately there is a nice article that walks you through it:
+Fortunately there is a nice article that walks you through it: https://towardsdatascience.com/geopandas-installation-the-easy-way-for-windows-31a666b3610f

 Once your libraries set up :
   - geopandas is used to parse the shapefile and process the data
   - folium is used to create the map
-  - A map is saved in html format
+  - A map is saved in html format : "basel_map.html"
   - deactivate environment : deactivate

 ## 2- Serve our map locally in a Django application

 ### Prepare your developpement environment

-- cd to folder : cd ../02-Django_map
+- cd or create a folder licke : cd ../02-Django_map
 - create a virual env named "venv" : python3 -m venv venv (a common name for the target directory is .venv).
+- Note : there is one environment for data prep and one for our web app.
+They are intentionnaly kept separate.
 - activate environment : source venv/bin/activate
 - upgrate pip: pip install --upgrade pip
 - install django : pip install django